 Will include both general and feature-specific photographs, the latter with scale and north arrow.
 A photo register giving context number, details, and direction of shot will be prepared on site, and included in site archive.
-Digital site photographs will be taken and archived as per Historic England guidelines (HE 2015a)

 Finds

 All significant finds will be retained.